 As you consider a place to retire for the night, check out T’Frere’s Bed & Breakfast, where Cajun hospitality and luxury meet.
 You’ll enjoy the original artwork scattered throughout the house and walking around the property in the cool of the evening.
 You might even like to sit out on the front porch and talk to other boarders or join the conversation in the house’s large kitchen.
 But this gorgeous house has a dark side.
 Legend has it that 100 years ago when the house was a family home, the lady of house, Amelie, was found dead inside the water well.
 With no explanation of how she died, her death was ruled a suicide and she was refused burial in the church cemetery.
 A female voice has been heard by visitors and recorded by the popular paranormal TV team that created “Ghost Adventures.”

-If the paranormal doesn’t interest you, or if you’re looking for something with a little less adventure and more focus on relaxation, then the Carriage House Hotel is a good choice.
+If the paranormal doesn’t interest you, or if you’re searching for something with a little less adventure and more focus on relaxation, then the Carriage House Hotel is a good choice.
 Located in the center of the city, you’ll be able to take advantage of food and entertainment options that are second to none.
 Complete with a fitness room, outdoor swimming pool, tennis courts, children’s Fun Zone nursery area, spa, and City Club Grill & Bar, you may find it hard to leave.

 If you’re looking for a place to unwind and relax after a fun day of sightseeing, the City Club Grill & Bar provides a great place.
 The fun and engaging atmosphere is just part of the experience you’ll have here, and a perfect start is one of the hand-prepared menu items like the cheese plate with warm Brie, an assortment of jellies, fruit, and French bread toast points.
 They also have signature cocktails like Smoke & Mirrors, made with Mezcal, Cynar, Yellow Chartreuse, Rosemary syrup, grapefruit juice, and club soda, that are great go-withs for any menu choice.